richardcavell/wrap/Readme.txt

 have to customize the build process for your OS).
 It is licensed to you under the MIT License.

-If there is any intellectual property right added to the input text by the generation of its output, then that is licensed to you freely.
+I give you permission to use the output of this program for any worthwhile purpose.
+You need to consider whether the input is encumbered by intellectual property restrictions, and if it is, that the output is probably also similarly encumbered.

 To build with GNU Make, type "make".
 To run, run the "wrap" program in the top-level directory.
 To